 The school has a Staff Training Policy that ensures our annual budget includes funding to cover ongoing staff development to allow staff to retain up to date training in all areas.
-Four pupil free days are allocated each year to enable staff to attend workshops and allowing additional professional development training during the year as required.
-Total amount spent during 2017 was \$5,885 divided by 12 staff - an average of \$490 per staff member.
+Four pupil free days are allocated each year to each staff member to enable them to attend workshops and allowing additional professional development training during the year as required.